delfinjfb/recipe-page-react-tailwind/README.md

 - **Next Recipe Navigation**: Seamlessly navigate to the next recipe using a button.
 - **Accessibility**: Includes alt text for images, semantic HTML, and keyboard navigation.

-Adjustable Servings:
+- **Adjustable Servings**:
-Users can select the number of servings for each recipe using a dropdown.
+  -Users can select the number of servings for each recipe using a dropdown.
-Recipes are automatically scaled, including ingredient quantities and nutrition values, based on selected servings.
+  -Recipes are automatically scaled, including ingredient quantities and nutrition values, based on selected servings.

+- **Recipe Grid Page**: Users can now see a grid layout of all available recipes from `recipes.json`.
+This is available on the `/recipes/` route.
+- **Improved Navigation**: The application provides easy navigation between recipes from the main grid.

 ---